 Most people start a Nepal trip by arriving at Kathmandu airport.
-After going through immigration and collecting their Nepal visa, they continue to explore the buzzing capital city.
+After going through immigration and collecting their Nepal visa, they explore the buzzing capital city.
 But, where to go next?
 In direct contrast to chaotic Kathmandu, Nepal’s second city, Pokhara, is laid-back, spiritually rejuvenating, and full of activities for every type of traveller.
 Andy and I found lots of things to do in Pokhara during our visit there with my mum and some friends.

 Affiliate Link Disclosure: This post contains affiliate links.
 If you use them to make a purchase, we may earn a small commission at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.
 Learn more in our Affiliate Link Disclosure.